 Sleep begets sleep, meaning that proper sleep sets your baby on a path which allows them to go to sleep more easily for every naptime and bedtime.
 Therefore, early rising is a key indicator that a child’s bedtime is too late.

 Bedtime is based on the quality of day sleep, meaning naps will impact the bedtime start time.
-Use the below guide to gauge your bedtime.
-Consistency of bedtime and awake time is important, it helps keep our internal clock set and is an important part of a healthy sleep routine!
+Use the guide below to gauge your bedtime.
+Consistency of bedtime and awake time is important, as it helps keep our internal clock set and is an important part of a healthy sleep routine!